Review of the HSBC Cash Rewards Mastercard® Credit Card

-The HSBC Cash Rewards Mastercard provides an easy way to earn some rewards no matter what you’re buying.
+The HSBC Cash Rewards Mastercard® credit card provides an easy way to earn some rewards no matter what you’re buying.

-You’ll get a slight bonus to your rewards every year.
-And there’s a 15-month 0% intro balance transfer APR you can take advantage of, which is good for a rewards card.
+On top of this card’s rewards system, there’s a 0% intro purchase and balance transfer APR for 12 months, which is solid for a rewards card.
+After that, the regular 14.99–24.99% Variable APR applies.
 You’ll also find some basic protections available, for shopping and traveling.

 For no annual fee, this is a simple but effective way to earn cash back everywhere.
 Keep reading to see if it’s right for you.